erameh6/pushkinskaya-clean/README.md

   Bhattacharyya coefficient.
 It's lightweight, runs on any phone, needs no GPU or large model, and is fully explainable — which matters for a defence.

-This is an honest, defensible design.
-It is **not** a deep neural network: that would require hundreds of labelled photos per building that only you can take on-site, and is overkill for a practicum.
-The histogram + GPS approach is how many real city-guide apps actually work, and you can extend it to a CNN later if asked (the data pipeline — your photos via the calibration tool — is already the hard part).

 ## What only YOU can do (on-site work)

 Two assignment tasks require you to physically be on Pushkinskaya Street — I cannot do